vishnujonnada/RCTS-Summer-Internship/README.md

 3. **Analytics Processing:** The backend triggers the Python script to perform analytics on the stored    data.
 The script is executed through an API call.
     -The Python script receives the required data from the database and performs the desired analytics tasks.

-4. **Output Storage:**The results of the analytics script are stored in the database by the backend.
+4. **Output Storage:** The results of the analytics script are stored in the database by the backend.

-5.
-6. **Data Visualization:**The frontend retrieves the stored raw data and analytics output from the backend and visualizes them.
+5. **Data Visualization:** The frontend retrieves the stored raw data and analytics output from the backend and visualizes them.
-    -The raw data is presented using suitable charts, tables, or graphs to provide an overview.
+    The raw data is presented using suitable charts, tables, or graphs to provide an overview.

 ## User Interfaces